 However, when comparing the shortfalls with the Texas Education Agency’s 2023-24 student enrollment numbers, HISD’s shortfall of $309 per student was the second-lowest per-student shortfall in the region.

-Jonathan Frey, HISD assistant director of public communications, said the bulk of the projects consist of replacing and upgrading serving lines at multiple campuses as well as enhancing equipment to introduce new scratch-prepared menu options.
+Jonathan Frey, HISD assistant director of public communications, said the bulk of the food-services projects consist of replacing and upgrading serving lines at multiple campuses as well as enhancing equipment to introduce new scratch-prepared menu options.

 Frey said the additional funding will extend some food service employees’ workdays and will include the cost of new uniforms.
 Smaller initiatives will include replacing ice machines, dishwashers and cafeteria tables, he said.